GBLille/MassiveFold/README.md

   * [Plots](#mf_plots-output-representation)

-This AlphaFold version aims at massively expand the sampling of structure predictions following Björn Wallner's AFsample version of AlphaFold (https://github.com/bjornwallner/alphafoldv2.2.0/) and to provide some optimizations in the computing.
+This AlphaFold version aims at massively expanding the sampling of structure predictions following Björn Wallner's AFsample version of AlphaFold (https://github.com/bjornwallner/alphafoldv2.2.0/) and to provide some optimizations in the computing.
 These optimizations are described below with the flags that were added to the genuine DeepMind's AlphaFold.